Docs

 Configuration To configure the MongoDB connector, you will need to specify the following options in your ReplicaDB configuration file.

-are not compatible and must be defined in the URI connection string in the source.connect
+Note that source.user, source.password, sink.user and sink.password are not compatible and must be defined in the URI connection string in the source.connect and sink.connect options.

 mongodb+srv://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]][/[database][?options]]